BGA launches groundbreaking research to gain insight into the impact business schools have on poverty across the world.

-According to UNICEF, almost half of the world’s population – more than 3 billion people – live on less than $2.50 a day.
+According to UNICEF, almost half of the world’s population – over 3 billion people – live on less than $2.50 a day.

 While anecdotal evidence shows that Business Schools are taking action to address poverty in terms of course modules and practical interventions in local and more global communities, there is a paucity of recent research on the role of Business Schools in addressing poverty and related issues.

-This year, BGA will be conducting groundbreaking research with Business Schools across the world to gain vital insight into the following:
+This year, BGA will conduct groundbreaking research with business schools across the world to gain vital insight into:

-Over the coming months, BGA’s Research and Insight team will conduct qualitative interviews with Deans and, where possible, low-income beneficiaries, on the prevalence of poverty-related modules within business programmes, how Business Schools are working to improve the lives of low-income consumers, and what impact these activities are having on those in poverty and on the local economy.
+Over the coming months, BGA’s Research and Insight team will conduct qualitative interviews with deans and, where possible, low-income beneficiaries.
+The focus being on the prevalence of poverty-related modules within business programmes, how business schools are working to improve the lives of low-income consumers, and what impact these activities are having on those in poverty and on the local economy.

-The study will focus on specific projects Business Schools are undertaking to help address poverty, but it will also explore views into how the sector should tackle poverty and educate future leaders on how responsible management can help those most economically disadvantaged.
+The study will explore specific projects business schools are undertaking to help address poverty.
+It will also explore views on how the sector should tackle poverty and educate future leaders on how responsible management can help those most economically disadvantaged.

-This project will look closely at the future strategy of business management education and the potential impact of Business Schools.
-It will also take a case study approach, identifying good examples of where Business Schools have made a difference to those who survive on the most limited resources, but also to identify where these projects work elsewhere and improve.
-The aim of the study is to shine a light on the work of Business Schools in tackling poverty, and to heighten its important role in business management education and thought leadership.
+This project will look closely at the future strategy of business management education and the potential impact of business schools.
+It will also take a case study approach, identifying good examples of where business schools have made a difference to those who survive on the most limited resources, but also to identify where these projects work elsewhere and improve.
+The aim of the study is to shine a light on the work of business schools in tackling poverty, and to heighten their important role in business management education and thought leadership.

-Will Dawes, Research and Insight Manager at BGA, is leading the study.
+Will Dawes, Research and Insight Manager at BGA, is leading the research report about poverty.
 He said:

 ‘As a global Business School community we have a duty to lead the way in tackling poverty around the world, to ensure a business environment is fostered that improves the quality of lives for all.
 AMBA recognises that its Business Schools already undertake crucial work in this area, and we want to raise the profile of these innovative projects.’